SabeeirSharrma/transit/README.md

 For issues and questions:
 - Open an issue on GitHub
 - Check the documentation in each benchmark directory
-- Review the generated `benchmark/benchmark.md` for detailed results
+- Review the generated benchmark results for detailed analysis